aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### getTop10() {#getTop10--}

+<b>@deprecated.</b> Please use the 'top10' property instead.
 Get the conditional formatting's "Top10" instance.
 The default instance's rule highlights cells whose values fall in the top 10 bracket.
 Valid only for type is Top10.

 ```javascript
 getTop10() : Top10;